 N.B.
 Network cards are set to NAT by default so adjust as needed before powering on.
 Also, please refer to the included XML file for additional configuration notes

 XEN Deployment

 The following steps should be followed on the XEN host:

 - 1. Extract the archive - 2.
-Import Loadbalancer.org_VA_V8.0.xva into XEN
+Import the xva file into XEN